 Follow the following instructions in order to keep your stethoscope safe.

-- Make sure the stethoscope is kept in a normal temperature.
+- Make sure the stethoscope is kept at a normal temperature.
 Extreme hot or cold weather conditions may cause damage to the tubing.

 - If you store your stethoscope in any handbag or pocket, it can break the tube and can get dirty because of the dust, dirt, or lint.
 So avoid keeping it in any such places

 - Keep your stethoscope away from any kind of solvents, grease, or oils to avoid any potential damage.

 - Sunlight and UV rays can also damage and crack the stethoscope so don’t expose the stethoscope to these rays.

 How to clean and maintain a stethoscope

 Maintaining your stethoscope increases its life.
 Mistreating your medical aid can put your patient’s life at high risk.
 While buying your stethoscope, you should not opt for a lighter color as all the markings are highly visible to the patient and it requires more care and cleanliness, while dark colors don’t show any marks to the patient and require less pampering.

 Stethoscopes should be protected from extremely high temperatures.
 Cleaning of stethoscopes is very necessary as 80 percent of them carry different microbes from hospitals.

 Let’s discuss some points on how to take general care of a stethoscope and keep it clean.